Cercospora sojina

-Host and symptoms
+Host and symptomalogy

 The soybean is the main host of this pathogen.
 When the pathogen occurs on soybeans, it causes small leaf lesions.
 These lesions, mostly found on upper leaf surfaces, are irregularly circular and consist of red-brown to purple colored borders.
 The inside of the lesion is often a gray to tan color.
 When the lesions mature, they are paper thin and the infected leaves appear tattered and weathered.
 The disease can lead to premature defoliation.
 The Frogeye leaf spot can also form on the pods and stems of highly susceptible cultivars.
 Oval and circular lesions that form on the pods and stems have dark-colored margins and light gray to reddish-brown color on the inside.
 If the pod becomes infected, the seeds can also become infected but may be symptomless.
 If they do show symptoms, gray blotches form on the seed and a cracked seed coat often occurs.

 The plant is most susceptible to an infection when the leaves are young and expanding or if the leaves are old and senescing.
 With this range of susceptibility, the disease can occur several times throughout the plant canopy if the environment is ideal for the pathogen at each leaf layer emergence.
 This leads to a layered section of disease on one plant.
 Within a field, the disease often occurs in patches either small or large throughout the field.
 During Stages R1-R6 in soybeans and after a period of frequent rainfall is the best time to scout on frogeye leaf spot.
 This disease is typically present mid to late season.